STARS AND SOIL: CHAPTER TWO

 “I’m sorry.”
 Da looks down at his plate.
 The energy Pa came into this dinner with is now gone, abdicating to the gentler nature of Da.

 “You are asking me to rebuild my life.
 Again.
 You are asking me to take on the responsibility that you two shouldered together.
 And not just that, you are leaving it to me larger than when you started.
 Do you realize the responsibilities you are asking me to take on?
-The magnitude.”
+The magnitude?”

 “We don’t trust anyone else, though.”